-Immediate Relative visas are immigrant visas that allow US citizens to bring their family members, including spouse, children, parents, and even adopted children to the United States.
+Immediate Relative visas are immigrant visas that allow US citizens to bring their family members, including spouses, children, parents, and even adopted children, to the United States.
 Holders of these visas have many benefits.
 For example, they can work without the need for an Employment Authorization Document.
 They can also go to school or continue their higher education.
 Fortunately, there is no limit to the annual issuance of this visa.
 Therefore, the processing time of these visas is not very long.

 What is an IR3 visa?

 US citizens may want to adopt a child from a foreign country and bring him/her to the United States to live together as a family.
 To do this, the child must obtain a valid visa to be able to enter the country.
 If the adoption process is completed in the child’s home country, the child will be eligible for a US IR3 visa.

 With this visa, the children can come to the United States and live with their parents, go to school, continue their higher education, and work without an Employment Authorization Document.
 They can also apply to obtain US citizenship.

 The types of IR3 visas are defined based on the country in which the child is adopted.
 The Hague Adoption Convention was concluded in 1993 and contained the rules of intercountry adoption.
 The visa application process varies depending on whether the adoption is done in the Hague Convention countries or the Non-Hague countries.

 |Slovenia||South Africa||Spain||Sri Lanka||Sweden|

 The below countries are also members of the Hague Convention, but for political reasons, US citizens cannot adopt children from them:

 |Bolivia||Cambodia||Cape Verde||Cote d’Ivoire||Fiji|

 It should be noted that the countries not listed in the table are not members of the Hague Convention.